Short Lit Crit Response

 - Choose a strong essay (called a secondary source) about one of the texts we have read in class.
 The resource must address something we have already read for class.
-Use the English Research Guide, find a book of essays in the library (there are plenty), or choose one of the essays I uploaded to D2L (under their respective texts).
+Use the English Research Guide, find a book of essays in the library (there are plenty), or look at some of the links in the bibliographies on the study guides (under their respective texts).
 While there are good general resources available on the web, I would advise you against using them, unless you have it approved by me—that includes my own writing on this web site.
 Before asking, be sure you evaluate the source.

 - Read the essay you choose and take notes.
 What is the critic’s central argument about the text; how does she support that argument?
 What points does she make that are particularly insightful (or which seem unconvincing)?
 How does it help you in your understanding of the text?

 - Summarize its main points or arguments of the article in no more than a paragraph.
 Be sure you cite the secondary source correctly with parenthetical citations.